Skip to main content

 As teams implement features, they might find that core types they are dependent upon might not contain all the relations they need.
 However, it might not make sense for these relations to be owned by the owner of that type if they aren't needed across the system.

-In order to allow this, there are certain requirements for type extension:
+The following are requirements for type extension:

 • The extended type must exist